Guide To Flesh And Blood Card Rarities

 Common (C)

-Common (C) cards are a deck-building essential and will be the foundation of every deck you build.
+Common (C) cards are a deck-building essential, and will be the foundation of every deck you’ll ever build.
 They are the easiest to collect and very accessible.

 Pull rate: Around 12 per booster pack